 Did you know that the fetal position (on your side, with your knees pulled slightly towards your chest) is the most common sleeping position, by a good measure?
 If roughly 47% of Americans sleep on their side, their surely must be some benefits for side sleepers!

 Pros of side sleeping: interestingly, most of the side sleep benefits only occur if you sleep on the left side.
+Dr. John Douillard says, “Emphasizing the left side for rest and sleep offers some time-tested wisdom for very real health and longevity benefits.”
 Due to the arrangement of our anatomy and organ placement, sleeping on the left side can improve digestion, reduce heartburn, improve circulation, and improve waste removal.
 Sleeping on your side – either side – can also reduce snoring.
 Although most of the significant benefits come from sleeping on the left side, experts still recommend that you alternate sides some in order to avoid shoulder pain.

 Cons of side sleeping: for some people, side sleeping can lead to shoulder pain or neck pain, even with the right mattress.
 Sleeping primarily on one side without switching it up can also put pressure on the stomach and lungs.